Academic Health Department Overview

-The Mel and Enid Zuckerman College of Public Health is committed to partnering with local health departments to establish and formalize Academic Health Departments.
+Mel and Enid Zuckerman College of Public Health’s Office of the Associate Dean of Community Engagement and Outreach is committed to partnering with local health departments to establish and formalize Academic Health Departments.
 Academic Health Departments are mutually beneficial partnership designed to enhance public health instruction, practice, research, and workforce development to improve health in counties throughout Arizona.

 Academic Health Departments are structured differently in each county or tribal reservation and are designed to benefit the health needs of each community.